Explore health content from A to Z.

 Radiation affects normal cells as well as cancer cells.
-You may have side effects from it.
-They depend on how much radiation you get and where you get it.
-Here are side effects that people with oral cancer may have after getting radiation:
+You may have side effects, depending on how much radiation you get and where you get it.
+Here are side effects that people with oral cancer may have after radiation:

 Red and sore mouth

 Damaged taste buds